samereberlin/LibroJS/README.md

 		WebApp.previousPage();
 	}
 };
+WebApp.onKeyUp = function(keyEvent, pageElement) {
+	console.log('onKeyUp is called when we release the key: ' + keyEvent.keyCode);
+}
 </script>
 ```

-And as we can see in the above example, onKeyDown event is dispatched globally to the WebApp object, but it can be distinguished/filtered according to the pageElement argument.
+And as we can see in the above example, onKeyDown and onKeyUp events are dispatched globally to the WebApp object, but it can be distinguished/filtered according to the pageElement argument.

 ## Life cycle callbacks: